 Aesthetics are not important if you have good usability

-We’re naturally attracted to things that look nice, but when we can have something that’s visually appealing and also easy to use, it’s the best of both worlds.
+Things that look nice are naturally attractive, but when we can have something that’s visually appealing and also easy to use, it’s the best of both worlds.

 You are like your users